PhD Student · Human-Centered Computing

 Networking in DC

-Jasmine attends a networking lunch in DC.
+Jasmine attends a networking lunch in Washington, D.C.

 Contact